Abrahamic religions: Circumcision

-Although circumcision is widely practiced by the Druze, the procedure is practiced as a cultural tradition, and has no religious significance in the Druze faith.
+Although circumcision is widely practiced among the Druze, it is performed as a cultural tradition and has no religious significance in the Druze faith.
 Some Druze do not circumcise their male children, and refuse to observe this "common Muslim practice".

-Circumcision is not a religious practice of the Bahá'í Faith, and leaves that decision up to the parents.
+Circumcision is not a religious practice of the Bahá'í Faith, and the decision is left to the parents.

 Proselytism

-Judaism accepts converts, but has had no explicit missionaries since the end of the Second Temple era.
+Judaism accepts converts, but has had no explicit missionaries since the end of the Second Temple period.
 Judaism states that non-Jews can achieve righteousness by following Noahide Laws, a set of moral imperatives that, according to the Talmud, were given by God (Note: According to Encyclopedia Talmudit (Hebrew edition, Israel, 5741/1981, Entry Ben Noah, page 349), most medieval authorities consider that all seven commandments were given to Adam, although Maimonides (Mishneh Torah, Hilkhot M'lakhim 9:1) considers the dietary law to have been given to Noah.) as a binding set of laws for the "children of Noah"—that is, all of humanity.
 (Note: Compare .)
-It is believed that as much as ten percent of the Roman Empire followed Judaism either as fully ritually obligated Jews or the simpler rituals required of non-Jewish members of that faith.
+It is believed that as much as 10% of the Roman Empire followed Judaism either as fully ritually obligated Jews or the simpler rituals required of non-Jewish members of that faith.

 Moses Maimonides, one of the major Jewish teachers, commented: "Quoting from our sages, the righteous people from other nations have a place in the world to come if they have acquired what they should learn about the Creator."
 Because the commandments applicable to the Jews are much more detailed and onerous than Noahide laws, Jewish scholars have traditionally maintained that it is better to be a good non-Jew than a bad Jew, thus discouraging conversion.
-In the U.S., as of 2003 28% of married Jews were married to non-Jews.
+In the U.S., as of 2003, 28% of married Jews were married to non-Jews.
 See also Conversion to Judaism.